The Persona movement report shows you how your customer base is changing over time and what your customer life cycle looks like.

-2. Choose the start (Date) and end (Vs. date) dates by clicking the calendar icon.
+2. Choose the Start date and End date by clicking the calendar icon.

 3. Click Apply.

-There’s two sections that are affected by the date range selection: the Persona destination chart and the Population size change table.
+There are two sections that are affected by the date range selection: the Persona destinations chart and the Population size change table.

 Understanding persona destination